-The 2014/15 budget represented a challenge for the Council and required savings of £1.1m.
-Difficult economic conditions - particularly recyclate prices - created budget pressures but the final outturn was a small overspend equivalent to just 1% of the budget (£173,000).
+The 2015/16 budget represented a challenge for the Council and required savings of just over £1m.
+Difficult economic conditions - particularly recyclate prices and homelessness costs - created budget pressures but the final outturn was a small underspend equivalent to 1% of the budget (£161,000).

 The Chief Finance Officer has ensured that effective budget monitoring and reporting arrangements, involving the Management Team, Executive and Overview & Scrutiny Committee have remained in place.
-Given the scale of the financial challenges, the Overview & Scrutiny Committee also reviewed the proposed savings as part of the budget preparation process in Autumn 2014, noting that the proposals were clear, focused, achievable, realistic and based on sound financial practices.
+Given the scale of the financial challenges, the Overview & Scrutiny Committee (and Budget Scrutiny Panel) also reviewed the proposed savings as part of the budget preparation process in Autumn 2015, noting that the proposals were clear, focused, achievable, realistic and based on sound financial practices.